barn2plugins/document-library-lite/readme.txt

 * Give access to specific logged in users only.

 = Can I see a demo of the download manager plugin? = Absolutely!
-You can see the *Document Library Lite* plugin in action on the demo site at https://documentlibrary-free.barn2.com.
+You can see the *Document Library Lite* plugin in action on the [demo site](https://documentlibrary-free.barn2.com).

 = Is there a premium version with more features? =
 We have designed the free *Document Library Lite* plugin to have all the essential features that you need to create a fully functional document library.

-For more advanced document management and display options, you can upgrade to [Document Library Pro](https://barn2.com/wordpress-plugins/document-library-pro/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg).
+For more advanced document management and display options, you can upgrade to [Document Library Pro](https://barn2.com/wordpress-plugins/document-library-pro/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg).
 This incredibly popular plugin will supercharge your document library by giving you extra column and layout options, more ways to list documents, plus time-saving features including bulk document import.

-[Compare the free and pro plugins](https://barn2.com/kb/document-library-plugins-free-pro-comparison/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) and choose which is best for your site.
+[Compare the free and pro plugins](https://barn2.com/kb/document-library-plugins-free-pro-comparison/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) and choose which is best for your site.

 = Can you customize the plugin for me? =
 We developed this free plugin to be flexible and easy to configure so that it will be suitable for many different websites.
-The [premium version](https://barn2.com/wordpress-plugins/document-library-pro/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) adds most of the features which you are ever likely to need.
+The [premium version](https://barn2.com/wordpress-plugins/document-library-pro/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) adds most of the features which you are ever likely to need.

 If you would like to modify the plugin to suit your exact requirements, then we recommend posting a task on [Codeable](https://barn2.com/go/codeable/?utm=content&utm_source=wporg&utm_content=document-library-free).
 They have lots of excellent developers who are experienced in customizing our plugins.

 = Where can I find the documentation? =
 Like all Barn2 plugins, the free file manager plugin comes with in-depth documentation.
-You can either read the instructions above, or the [dedicated documentation page](https://barn2.com/kb/document-library-wordpress-documentation/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) on the Barn2 site.
+You can either read the instructions above, or the [dedicated documentation page](https://barn2.com/kb/document-library-wordpress-documentation/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) on the Barn2 site.

 == Screenshots ==